cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

-### Step 12: Deploy Three-Tier Application using ArgoCD.
+### Step 11: Deploy Quiz Application using ArgoCD.

-As our repository is private.
-So, we need to configure the Private Repository in ArgoCD.
+Configure the app_code github repository in ArgoCD.
 Click on Settings and select Repositories
 [image]